 Depending on their age, children react differently to foods.
 Some children will not like any new food they try.
 Others will no longer like a food that they ate enthusiastically a few weeks previously.
 Other children will sort foods that have been mixed together or examine them for a long time.

 Some children refuse to try new foods.
 This reaction is called food neophobia and is completely normal.
 It is caused by the child’s fear of unfamiliar foods.
+Your child may need to see a new food twenty times or more before he wants to eat it or even try it.

 Food neophobia goes away over time, but here are a few tips to help you deal with it: